Shuttle roller coaster: Japanese shuttle coasters

+In 1980, Senyo Kogyo debuted "Atomic Coaster" at Mitsui Greenland, and this model was also installed at other amusement parks in Japan.
+Senyo's model used a chain lift, pulling the train onto a plateau and dropping it back downwards, similar to the Shuttle Loops built by Arrow.
+The train went through the station, into a loop, and up a spike, before traversing the layout forwards and entering the station.

 Vekoma's Boomerang

-In 1984 Vekoma debuted its Boomerang shuttle coaster, which features a lift hill rather than a launched train.
+In 1984, Vekoma debuted its Boomerang shuttle coaster, which features a lift hill rather than a launched train.
 In addition to the original Boomerang, Vekoma also designed the Invertigo and the Giant Inverted Boomerang.
 As of 2018, 55 Boomerangs and its variants are currently in operation around the world.

 Linear motor launched shuttle coasters

-In 1996 Premier Rides debuted the first coasters ever to use linear induction motors, and in 1997 opened Batman & Robin: The Chiller at Six Flags Great Adventure, a pair of dueling launched shuttle coasters.
+In 1996, Premier Rides debuted the first coasters ever to use linear induction motors, and in 1997 opened Batman & Robin: The Chiller at Six Flags Great Adventure, a pair of dueling launched shuttle coasters.

 Intamin introduced its reverse freefall coaster in 1997.
 In these models, the train is accelerated out of the station along a long, level track using linear synchronous motors, rises straight up a vertical tower, then free falls back down to return to the station.
 Only two reverse freefall coasters were built: Tower of Terror II at Dreamworld, and Superman: Escape from Krypton at Six Flags Magic Mountain, both of which first broke the 300 foot and 400 foot barriers.
-Tower of Terror II, however, discontinued in 2019.
+Tower of Terror II, however, was discontinued in 2019.

 In 1998, Intamin introduced its first impulse coaster, Linear Gale at Korakuen Amusement Park in Japan, which featured inverted trains traversing two vertical towers.
 In 2000, Intamin introduced Superman Ultimate Escape with a spiral tower and one vertical tower.
 Intamin introduced Wicked Twister in 2002, a variation with two spiral towers.
 With each pass through the station the train accelerates faster and travels further up the towers.

+Modern shuttle coasters

 The first modern wooden shuttle coaster, Switchback, opened at ZDT's Amusement Park in 2015.
 Manufactured by The Gravity Group, the ride utilizes a traditional lift hill like most wooden coasters but ends on a tower before traversing the course backwards and returning to the station via a switch track.

+Vekoma introduced their Super Boomerang model in 2023, which utilizes a vertical lift and rotating platform to drop riders through four inversions and ten airtime moments.